liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/11-upgrading-to-elasticsearch-73.markdown

     xpack.security.enabled: false
     ```

-3. Blacklist the bundled Liferay Connector to Elasticsearch 6.
+4. Blacklist the bundled Liferay Connector to Elasticsearch 6.
+The [Installing Solr guide]()

-4. Install and configure the Liferay Connector to Elasticsearch 7.
+5. Install and configure the Liferay Connector to Elasticsearch 7.

-4. Re-index all search  and spell check indexes.
+6. Re-index all search  and spell check indexes.

 | **Before Proceeding,** back up your existing data before upgrading
 | Elasticsearch.
 If something goes wrong during or after the upgrade, roll back